HOME |

 • Improving readability, perhaps by suggesting better vocabulary

 I’m in no position to hire someone to do this with me.
 (Also quite frankly, I’m not a sadist: I wouldn’t want to put anyone through this).
-So… a helper would be nice
+So… a helper would be nice.

 Just a small note: This is not about designing a system to mass-produce articles.
 This is about designing a system to improve both my writing skills and my articles